Skip to content

 Your cart is empty

-Article: Behind the Scenes Photoshoot With Nathan Elson
+Article: Behind the Scenes: Color and B&W Photoshoot with Nathan Elson

 “Have you ever had one of those shoots where literally every press of the shutter just felt like you were creating gold?”
 That’s what happened to Canadian photographer Nathan Elson during a photoshoot with model Leticia.
 Spend a few minutes with Nathan as he takes us behind the scenes in his studio to show us how he created his color photographs as well as the black and white images of Leticia.
 At just under six minutes, the education from this video is definitely golden and so are the final images.